nlsfi/gs-ogcfeat-datastore/README.md

 - OGC API - Features - Part 5: Schemas - draft *partial Schema support for collections is required*

 Implementation status
-- Supports BBOX only Simple Filter
+- Simple BBOX Filter is processed in backend OGCFeat
-- Supports BBOX Filter as part of a Complex Filter.
+- Complex filter with BBOX filter is a combined effort with backend BBOX processing and post processing in gs-ogcfeat-datastore.
 - A BBOX filter must be supplied either as simple bbox filter or as part of a more complex filter

 Issues and Limitations